syukranDev/playgroundAPI/README.md

-## Aim : To create backend APIs (only) to cater front end dev in Warehouse/Product + User Management system.
+## Aim : To create backend APIs (only) to cater frontend dev for Warehouse/Product + User Management system development.

 ### How to use
 ```